History of video game consoles: Sixth generation (1998–2013)

-With more than 160 million units sold, the Sony PlayStation 2 is the best selling video game console in history.
+With 160 million units sold, the Sony PlayStation 2 is the best selling video game console in history.

 The Dreamcast was the last system released by Sega, who became a third-party software publisher.

-By the sixth generation, console technology began to catch up to performance of personal computers of the time, and the use of bits as their selling point fell by the wayside.
-The console manufactures focused on the individual strengths of their game libraries as marketing instead.
+By the sixth generation, console technology began to catch up to the performance of personal computers of the time, and the use of bits as their selling point fell by the wayside.
+The console manufacturers focused on the individual strengths of their game libraries as marketing instead.
 The consoles of the sixth generation saw further adoption of optical media, expanding into the DVD format for even greater data storage capacity, additional internal storage solutions to function as memory cards, as well as adding support either directly or through add-ons to connect to the Internet for online gameplay.
 Consoles began to move towards a convergence of features of other electronic living room devices and moving away from single-feature systems.

-By this point, there were only three major players in the market: Sega, Sony, and Nintendo.
-Sega got an early lead with the Dreamcast first released in Japan in 1998.
-It was the first home console to include a modem to allow players to connect to the Sega network and play online games.
-However, Sega found several technical issues that had to be resolved before its Western launch in 1999.
-Though its Western release was more successful than in Japan, the console was soon outperformed by Sony's PlayStation 2 released in 2000.
+At this point, there were only three major players in the market: Sega, Sony, and Nintendo.
+Sega got an early lead with the Dreamcast, first released in Japan in 1998.
+It was the first home console to include a modem, which was used to allow players to connect to the Sega network and play online games.
+However, Sega found several technical issues that had to be fixed before the system’s Western launch in 1999.
+Though its Western release was more successful than in Japan, the console was soon outperformed by Sony's PlayStation 2, released in 2000.
 The PlayStation 2 was the first console to add support for DVD playback in addition to CD-ROM, as well as maintaining backward compatibility with games from the PlayStation library, which helped to draw consumers that remained on the long-tail of the PlayStation.
 While other consoles of the sixth generation had not anticipated this step, the PlayStation 2's introduction of backwards compatibility became a major design consideration of future generations.
 Along with a strong game library, the PlayStation 2 went on to sell 160 million units before it was discontinued in 2013, and as of 2025, remains the best selling home console of all time.
 Unable to compete with Sony, Sega discontinued the Dreamcast in 2001 and left the hardware market, instead focusing on its software properties.
 Nintendo's entry in the sixth generation was the GameCube in 2001, its first system to use optical discs based on the miniDVD format.